 We're talking about a few million people.

-It's a 25, 30 year record by the end of the year if we stay on track or stay on the pacing that they're on now.
+It's a 25, 30-year record by the end of the year if we stay on track or stay on the pacing that they're on now.

 And from a national security standpoint, it's a bad idea.

-I think we ought to have some type of health checks of people that come across the border.
+In an era where we just went through the worst pandemic since 1917 and 18, I think we ought to have some type of health checks of people that come across the border.

-Um between that and Bill Cosby today, it's been a slow news day for you.
+So between that and Bill Cosby today, it's been a slow news day for you.

 They had promised him they wouldn't use that testimony in this case, and they did.

-But what took a Pennsylvania?
+But what took Pennsylvania?

 What took that court so long to figure that out?

-I sat in jail for it's it's listen, so I think he's guilty of all of this in my gut, in my heart, in my mind.
+Listen, do I think he's guilty of all of this in my gut, in my heart, in my mind?

 Yeah, I really do.

-Now, a deal was struck with the prior DA, and that deal uh that he made that he would testify in a civil case, they promised him in return that they wouldn't prosecute him.
+Now, a deal was struck with the prior DA, and that deal that he made that he would testify in a civil case, they promised him in return that they wouldn't prosecute him.

 They made that deal.

-It's a you know, are we a nation of laws if you make a deal with a DA, which is something that goes on every single day of the week?
+It's a, you know, are we a nation of laws if you make a deal with a DA, which is something that goes on every single day of the week?

 You know, do you abide by the deal or not?